Crown-Commercial-Service/digitalmarketplace-functional-tests/README.md

 Further info about the govuk linter can be found [here](https://github.com/alphagov/govuk-lint).

-## Setting up your local environment with Docker Compose to run functional tests against
+## Running functional tests locally with dmrunner or Docker Compose

 Setting up your local environment and database to run the functional tests against can be a pain.
 Wouldn't it be nice if you could get all the apps up and running, backed by a database in the correct state with just one command?

-That's hopefully what we can do with Docker Compose.
+[dmrunner](https://github.com/alphagov/digitalmarketplace-runner) is an experimental utility to run all the apps and services locally (see the README for setup details).

+An alternative is Docker Compose.
 It uses the latest tagged Docker images of the apps as well as a DB dump of your choosing to achieve this.

-### Setup
+### Docker Compose Setup

   - Do all of this without any apps running locally to avoid issues with blocking ports.
   - Have Docker installed on your machine - see [here](https://www.docker.com/docker-mac)